rapid7/tokend/docs/getting-started/configuration.md

 * `log` - These settings control logging.

   Tokend treats logging as an event stream and logs to `stdout`.
-Logged events are formatted as JSON objects separated by newlines.
-If you need routing or storage of logs, you'll want to handle that outside Tokend.
+Logged events can be formatted as JSON objects separated by newlines (see below) or simple console output.
+If you need routing or storage of logs, you'll need to handle that outside Tokend.

   The following keys are available:

   * `level` - The level to log at.
-Valid values are "debug", "verbose", "info", "warn", and "error".
+Valid values are `debug`, `verbose`, `info`, `warn`, and `error`.
 Each log level encompasses all the ones below it.
-So "debug" is the most verbose and "error" is the least verbose.
-Defaults to "info".
+So `debug` is the most verbose and `error` is the least verbose.
+Defaults to `info`.
+  * `json` - Whether to output the logs as JSON formatted objects.
+Defaults to `true`.

+[config-path]: ../../config/defaults.json
 [Vault]: https://www.vaultproject.io/
 [default_lease_ttl]: https://www.vaultproject.io/docs/config/#default_lease_ttl
 [ec2-metadata-service]: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html